Visit Us

 Click to view all upcoming Music Room concerts.

-Beth Carver Wees is the Ruth Bigelow Wriston Curator of American Decorative Arts at The Metropolitan Museum of Art, where she oversees the collections of American silver, jewelry and other metalwork.
-She is one of six organizing curators for The Met’s current exhibition, Jewelry: The Body Transformed (through February 24, 2019), as well as a contributor to the accompanying catalog.
-In addition, she is preparing a special installation of The Met’s American jewelry, which will be on display from June 2019 through January 2020.
+Beth Carver Wees was the Ruth Bigelow Wriston Curator of American Decorative Arts at The Metropolitan Museum of Art, where she oversaw the collections of American silver, jewelry and other metalwork.
+She was one of six organizing curators for The Met’s exhibition, Jewelry: The Body Transformed (through February 24, 2019), as well as a contributor to the accompanying catalog.
+She also curated a special installation of The Met’s American jewelry (on view 2019 through 2020), and helped to build The Met's collection of works by notable American jewelry designers.

 Prior to joining The Met’s staff in 2000, Beth was Curator of Decorative Arts at the Clark Art Institute in Williamstown, MA.
 She holds degrees in art history from Smith College and the Williams College Graduate Program in the History of Art.
-An enthusiast for Britain’s historic houses, Beth is an alumna of the Attingham Summer School and the Royal Collection Studies, and sits on the board of the American Friends of Attingham as Secretary.
+An enthusiast for Britain’s historic houses, Beth is an alumna of the Attingham Summer School and the Royal Collection Studies.
 She lectures internationally and is the author of numerous articles and books, including English, Irish & Scottish Silver at the Sterling and Francine Clark Art Institute (1997) and Early American Silver in The Metropolitan Museum of Art (2013).

 Craft your experience to make the most of your visit.